lfurtkevicova/gislab-my-notes/docs/terms.rst

    platform, 64-bit microprocessor

 *IP address*
-   *Internet Protocol address*, numerical identifier assigned to each device participating in a computer network that uses the Internet Protocol for communication, it is 32-bit numeric address written as four numbers ``0.0.0.0`` separated by periods, each number can be zero to 255, it is assigned as part of connecting to a network
+   *Internet Protocol address*, unique numerical identifier assigned to each device participating in a computer network that uses the Internet Protocol for communication, it is 32-bit numeric address written as four numbers ``0.0.0.0`` separated by periods, each number can be zero to 255, it is assigned as part of connecting to a network; it is used for identifying computer on the network, when connecting using DHCP, this address will periodically change (hence, the name “dynamic”), in case of static IP address configuration, address will never change

 *ISO*
    an archive file of an optical disc, image file is a snapshot of the data and